Laid Line Drawings in "Currents" at Basket Books & Art, Houston

 Owner-curators Edwin Smalling and Laura Hughes, at Basket Books & Art in Houston, included four Laid Line Drawings in the "Currents" group exhibition (July 29 – September 2, 2023).
 The solid lines in these drawings trace the creases in Fabriano paper; broken lines also reveal the thicknesses of that paper.
 The images above are details of the four selected drawings from the series.

-About five years ago, I neglected to post about this drawing.
-It was then posted on Henry Martin's blog, #100Days100Women, which he generously created alongside the publication of his excellent biography, Agnes Martin: Pioneer, Painter, Icon.
+About five years ago, this drawing was posted on Henry Martin's blog #100Days100Women, which he generously created alongside the publication of his fascinating biography, Agnes Martin: Pioneer, Painter, Icon.
 (Martin and Martin are not related, except in the sense that Henry was very interested in Agnes, as was I, so we met on the research trail in Taos.)

 I delivered a paper, “Subliminal Sexual Positioning: Picasso’s Placements of Texts, Before the Demoiselles,” at the 2023 annual conference of the Society for Textual Scholarship, which took place at The New School in Manhattan.
 This year’s conference theme was “Design and Text” and my panel was called "Making Texts Visible" (see full conference program [here]).